HiteshKongadi/Lending_Club_case_study/README.md

 # Lending Club Case study
-> Analysis of loan defaulters and Fully repaids customers.
+> Analysis of loan defaulters and Fully repaid customers.

 ## Table of Contents